 sensor_pin.
 You need to

 configure these pins according to your wiring.
-For example:
+Most BL-Touch devices

 If the BL-Touch will be used to home the Z axis then set

-[homing_override] config section to raise the z-axis, home the
+[safe_z_home] config section to raise the z axis, home the xy axes,

-x/y-axis, move to the center of the bed, and home the z-axis.
-For
+move to the center of the bed, and home the z axis.
+For example:

-It's important that the initial Z upwards movement in the homing_override is high enough that the probe doesn't hit anything even if the probe pin happens to be in its lowest state.
+It's important that the z_hop movement in safe_z_home is high enough that the probe doesn't hit anything even if the probe pin happens to be in its lowest state.

 Before moving on, verify that the BL-Touch is mounted at the correct height, the pin should be roughly 2 mm above the nozzle when retracted